 Audit Defense: Audit Defense means that TaxAudit will represent you through the completion of any income tax audit for the tax return year identified on the membership certificate during the Period of Membership.
 Audit notification must be received during the Period of Membership.
 The Audit Defense Plan is also subject to the limitations and exclusions listed in the membership certificate and this agreement.

 Audit Defense also includes:

-Acceptance Date: Acceptance Date is the date that your tax return was efiled and accepted by the IRS using TurboTax software provided Intuit Inc. subsequently receives your payment of the appropriate fee.
+Acceptance Date: Acceptance Date is the date that Intuit, Inc. receives your payment for the Audit Defense Plan in full.
 Your Acceptance Date appears on the membership certificate.